AndrewAPrice/Perception/Services/Kernel/system calls.md

 ### Input
 * `rdi` - 35
-* `rbp` - The event ID to send when the service appears.
+* `r15` - The event ID to send when the service appears.
 * `rax` - Char 0-7.
 * `rbx` - Char 8-15.
 * `rdx` - Char 16-23.